61 William Street

 Worcester, MA 01609

 Becker College is thriving.
-Our student body continues to grow—this fall, we had the highest enrollment in College history.
+Our student body continues to grow—this year, we had the highest enrollment in College history.
 We were again pleased to be included in The Princeton Review’s 2014 issue of The Best 378 Colleges, and The Princeton Review also ranked Becker, for the fourth consecutive year, among the top colleges in the U.S. for video game design.
 We opened the new Center for Global Citizenship in December, which will be a hub for global activities—building momentum and new opportunities for students to engage in becoming Global Citizens.

 I am indeed honored to serve as the president of this exceptional College.
+Have a wonderful summer.

 Robert E. Johnson, Ph.D.